ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Quick Answer

-Malate vs Citrate: which is better?
+Malate vs Citrate: which is right for you?

 ✓ Top Pick: Malate